 All the images in this item are courtesy of the hotel's over 100 guardians.
 Here we present a selection, focusing upon their faces, in order for you to see the extraordinary range of inspiration that went into their creation.
 Once you have viewed them, hopefully you will see those you pass on the street with a new appreciation, recognizing in them the ideas of the artists who created them rather than seeing 'just another stone lion'.

 Few nations on earth have as rich and diverse a cultural heritage as that of China.
-Since 1959, China Highlights has specialized in opening up that diversity to the interested visitor.
+Being in the travel industry since 1988, China Highlights has specialized in opening up that diversity to the interested visitor.
 Whatever inspires you to visit the Middle Kingdom, China Highlights can provide you with a tour tailored to your specific requirements.

 In order to better place the lions in the context of China's long history, see our China timeline with dynasties and major events listed.
 To place them in the context of China's broader traditions, see our item on Chinese culture.
 You may also like to see some of the architectural heritage the lions have traditionally guarded.